-If you are planning to include Mexico City in your Mexican Itinerary, you may want to make sure you pick the right hotel or apartment, and most of all in the right Mexico City neighborhood.
-So, to help you decide where to stay.
+If you are planning to include Mexico City in your Mexican Itinerary, you may want to make sure you pick the right hotel or apartment, and most of all in the right Mexico City area where to stay.

 Most of the time considered the cultural capital of Latin America, Mexico City is definitely one of the most important cultural and financial centers in the world, and not even a month would be enough to see all the most iconic spots of the Mexican capital city.

 Before introducing you to the best hotels, I would like to spend a few words on the best areas to stay in Mexico City.
 These are the few best areas renowned for their trendy restaurants, museums, and iconic sites and for being relatively safe.

 Polanco is one of the most upscale places to stay in Mexico City.
 Full of history and culture, this is an upmarket and fashionable neighborhood famous for its restaurants and shopping.

 It’s an ideal place for affluent visitors who would love to do some luxury shopping at Avenida Presidente Masaryk.
 While you are here, you will soon realize why it’s the most expensive and ritzy street in the country.

 Also, read about the best restaurants in Polanco (+ top tacos places)

 Mexico City – Roma and Zona Rosa

 If you are looking for a cool neighborhood in Mexico City, you will be in luck if you get a place in Roma and Zona Rosa.